Jovan-Savic/PMTSurveillance/README.md

 # Surveillance System with Remote Control (Agent + Supervisor)

 ## Description
-Agent sends screen (JPEG) and audio to Supervisor.
-Supervisor can view agents in a grid, view a single agent with audio, and optionally take remote control (mouse + keyboard) of an agent.
+The agent sends a screen (JPEG) and audio to the Supervisor.
+A supervisor can view agents in a grid, View a single agent with audio, and optionally take remote control (mouse + keyboard) of an agent.

 ## Structure
 ```
 PMT/
 │
-├─ supervisor (folder containing seperated supervisor code)
+├─ supervisor (folder containing separated supervisor code)
 ├─ agent.py
 ├─ supervisor.py
 ├─ lateh/